 Electroneurophysiology Technologists (ENP) perform electroencephalograms (EEG) and/or evoked potential examinations.
-During an EEG, the electrical activity of the brain is recorded by placing small discs (electrodes) on the patient’s head.
-An EEG can be done when the patient is awake or asleep, depending on why the test is being done.
-EEGs may be ordered to help diagnose various problems with the brain.
-Some examples are:
+During an EEG, the electrical activity of the brain is recorded by placing electrodes on the patient’s head.
+EEGs may be ordered to help diagnose various problems with the brain, such as:

 - seizures and epilepsy

 - degenerative brain disease

 Evoked potential (EP) testing records electrical activity of the brain and spinal cord after a deliberate external stimulation.
 The visual (eyes), auditory (ears), motor (muscle) and sensory nerves can all be tested for such things as:

 Because EPs can look at a variety of neurological pathways, they are sometimes in the operating room to provide information to surgeons as they operate (allowing the surgeon to make decisions based on the monitoring results).